oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 java -jar target/SpringBootJetty-0.0.1-SNAPSHOT.jar
 ```

 > **NOTE:** For a more old-school deployment to an application server with multiple separate applications on the same server, you need to build a war file.
 [The Spring docs](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html) on how to do this are a great resource.
-Essentially you need to do two things: 1) add the `war` plugin to the project dependencies, and 2) change the Jetty or Tomcat dependency to `providedRuntime` so it’s not included in the packaged war.
+Essentially you need to do two things: 1) add the `war` plugin to the project dependencies, and 2) change the Jetty or Tomcat dependency to `providedRuntime` so it's not included in the packaged war.
 Then you build a war file and deploy it to the servlet web app path on the server.

 In the next section, you're going to use Spring Security and Okta to protect the POST and DELETE endpoints.